 ACCT 297 Internship.
 Practical experiences in business related fields under the supervision of the program coordinator.
-Prerequisite: Consent of internship faculty coordinator.
-2-6 semester hours.
-Consent Required.
+2-6 semester credit hours.
+Typically offered: Periodically.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 12.

 ACCT 310 Accounting Information Systems.
 Students will learn to analyze the role of accounting information systems within a company's operating systems; appreciate the wider view of accounting's role in an organization as an integrated and comprehensive database; and learn the connections between transaction cycles, internal controls, and computer ethics.
 Students will use accounting software to complete projects and study auditing of accounting information systems, databases and e-business.
 Sophomore standing.
-Fall-yearly.
-Cross listed with MIS 510.
-Pre-requisite: ACCT 111 and ACCT 112.
-3 semester hours.
-Typically offered Fall Term.
+Cross-listed as MIS 510.
+Prerequisite: ACCT 111 and ACCT 112.
+3 semester credit hours.
+Typically offered: Fall Term.

 ACCT 311 Cost Accounting.
-A comprehensive study of the methods of accounting for manufacturing operations with a special emphasis on profit planning and operating controls.
-Pre-requisite: ACCT 112.
-3 semester hours.
+A comprehensive study of methods used to develop cost information for manufacturing and service operations and of models for business planning and control.
+Prerequisite: ACCT 112.
+3 semester credit hours.

 ACCT 312 Federal Taxation.
 An introductory study of federal regulations covering income taxation of individuals and businesses.
-Fall semester.
-Prerequisite: ACCT 112 3 semester hours.
-Typically offered Fall Term.
+Prerequisite: ACCT 112.
+3 semester credit hours.
+Typically offered: Fall Term.

 ACCT 313 Auditing and Assurance Services.
 An intensive study of PCAOB auditing standards, generally accepted auditing standards and procedures.
-Fall semester.
-Prerequisite: ACCT 212 3 semester hours.
-Typically offered Fall Term.
+Prerequisite: ACCT 212.
+3 semester credit hours.
+Typically offered: Fall Term.

 ACCT 315 Advanced Accounting.
 A study of the accounting methods for consolidations, foreign subsidiaries, governmental organizations, non-profit entities, and partnerships.
-Spring semester.
-Prerequisite: ACCT 212 3 semester hours.
-Typically offered Spring Term.
+Prerequisite: ACCT 212.
+3 semester credit hours.
+Typically offered: Spring Term.

 ACCT 321 Forensic Accounting.
 A comprehensive study of forensic accounting topics.
-This course provides students of all majors, concentrations and level of study with a background in the field of forensic accounting fundamentals, tools and accounting applications.
-Cross listed with MBA 606.
+This course provides students of all majors, concentrations and level of study with a background in the field of forensic accounting - fundamentals, tools and accounting applications.
+Cross-listed as MBA 606.
 Prerequisite: ACCT 111.
-3 semester hours.
+3 semester credit hours.

 ACCT 322 Fraud Examination.
 An examination of schemes used by executives, managers, and employees to commit fraud against their organizations and the prevention, detection, and investigation strategies used to combat these schemes.
-Cross listed with MBA 607.
+Cross-listed as MBA 607.
 Prerequisite: ACCT 321.
-3 semester hours.
+3 semester credit hours.

 ACCT 323 Computer Fraud.
 This course provides an understanding of how fraud is accomplished by the use of computers and the Internet.
 It discusses the types of computer fraud that can occur in organizations and how computer fraud can be prevented.
-Cross listed with MBA 609.
-Prerequisite ACCT 321.
-3 semester hours.
+Cross-listed as MBA 609.
+Prerequisite: ACCT 321.
+3 semester credit hours.

 ACCT 324 Fraud and the Legal Environment.
 This course examines criminal theory relating to fraud, existing legislation governing fraud, and preparation of fraud cases in the court system.
-Cross listed with MBA 608.
-Prerequisite ACCT 321.
-3 semester hours.
+Cross-listed as MBA 608.
+Prerequisite: ACCT 321.
+3 semester credit hours.

 ACCT 380 Issues in Corporate Financial Reporting.
 An intensive and extensive study of corporate reporting to understand and evaluate the application of financial accounting theory and concepts.
 This course has a substantial accounting research component making up two-thirds of the course.
-Spring semester.
 Prerequisite: ACCT 212, senior standing.
-3 semester hours.
-Typically offered Spring Term.
+3 semester credit hours.
+Typically offered: Spring Term.

 ACCT 391 Topics.
 Specially designed courses in various business topics to supplement the business curriculum.
 Prerequisite: Varies based upon the specific topic being explored.
-3 semester hours.
+3 semester credit hours.
 Course Repeatable.
 Maximum number of units allowed 99.

 ACCT 395 Independent Study.
 Provides an opportunity for an advanced student in the major to pursue study in a field of business related interest.
 Prerequisite: Consent of instructor.
-1-3 semester hours.
-Consent Required.
+1-3 semester credit hours.
+Department Consent Required.
 Course Repeatable.
 Maximum number of units allowed 99.